Establishing the Land-Grant System

 The Hatch Act also created a funding stream to support agricultural research.
 To this day, Hatch Act funding supports important research at Cornell CALS.

-, who came to Cornell in 1888 as the first dean of the newly named college, noted that the Land-Grant college was valuable because it brought ivory tower academia "close to the ground."
-Unassuming, yet ambitious, the college--working hand-in-hand with farmers and food producers--helped make American agriculture the most productive in the world, greatly contributing to the nation's rise as an economic superpower.
+, who came to Cornell in 1888 and would become the first dean of the newly named college, noted that the Land-Grant college was valuable because it brought ivory tower academia "close to the ground."
+Unassuming, yet ambitious, the college—working hand-in-hand with farmers and food producers—helped make American agriculture the most productive in the world, greatly contributing to the nation's rise as an economic superpower.

 "[This college] was not established to serve or to magnify Cornell University.
 It belongs to the people of the state.
 The farmers of the state have secured it.
 Their influence has placed it here...
 If there is any man standing on the land, unattached, uncontrolled, who feels that he has disadvantages and a problem, this College of Agriculture stands for that man. – Liberty Hyde Bailey

 The third element of our Land-Grant responsibilities arose from the recognition that university research only benefits society when the results are extended to our citizens to help improve their lives.